-While this spice blend is delicious on top of lattes and cappuccinos, it also makes a delectable addition to a classic Old Fashioned cocktail.
+While everyone's favorite fall spice blend, Pumpkin Pie Spice is delicious atop lattes and cappuccinos, it also makes a delectable addition to a classic Old Fashioned cocktail.
 We’ve made our recipe extra special by swapping out the traditional sugar with a simple syrup infused with our Love Tea and a homemade bitters.

 1 tsp.
 Love Tea simple syrup (recipe below)